artkirillov/harvee-website/_posts/2025-10-18-how-to-interpret-apple-watch-heart-rate-variability.md

 What matters most is your personal trend.

 If your HRV normally hovers around 40–50 ms and suddenly drops to 20 for a few days, your body's telling you: "Hey, we're under strain - maybe rest, hydrate, or stop pretending sleep is optional."

+Age, fitness level, and genetics all play a role in your baseline HRV.
+Younger people typically have higher HRV, and athletes often show elevated numbers due to their enhanced cardiovascular fitness.
+But remember: your personal baseline is what matters most.

 ## Why HRV Fluctuates (And It's Totally Normal)